 Life or Choice?

-Phonetically, Life and Choice are friends.
-In fact, Joyce cannot exist without Leif, and Leif depends on Joyce to make decisions.
+A dialogue between Leif (pronounced Life) and Joyce (who pronounces the J like a Ch).
+Phonetically speaking, Life and Choice are friends.
+In fact, Choice cannot exist without Life, and Life depends on Choice to make decisions.
 Joyce recently found out her niece is pregnant, and calls on Leif for advice.
 Their conversation quickly turns into a friendly debate before coming to a resolution.
 As you read their dialogue, you will find yourself deciding whether you are really pro-Leif or pro-Joyce.

 Joyce: Leif, I need your advice.
 Do you have a minute?